 Abstract

-Circulation is an important control on nutrient cycling, larval dispersal, and temperature variability, and understanding the impacts of terrestrial sediment, nutrients, and contaminants, on coral reef ecosystems.
-An experiment was conducted to characterize water flow patterns and residence times in relation to end-member forcing conditionsin the fringing coral reef flat-lined embayment of Faga'alu on Tutuila in American Samoa.
-Lagrangian drifter deployments collected spatially-distributed flow data and Eulerian current profilers were installed at fixed locations to collect long-term flow data in relation to different forcing conditions.
-Mean current speeds (residence times) over the reef flat variedfrom 1-37 cm s-1 (0.08-2.78 hr), 1-36 cm s-1 (0.08-2.78 hr), and 5-64 cm s-1 (0.04-0.56 hr) under tidal, strong wind, and large wave forcing, respectively.
-The highest flow speeds and shortest residence times were observed over the exposed southern reef near the reef crest;; the lowest flow speeds and highest residence times were consistently observed over the sheltered northern reef, close to shore in the embayment, and in thethechannel incised into the reef.
+Ocean circulation is an important control on nutrient cycling, larval dispersal, and temperature variability in near-shore ecosystems, and interacts with terrestrially-derived sediment, nutrients, and contaminants to determine watershed impacts on coral reef ecosystems.
+We characterize water circulation patterns and residence times in relation to end-member forcing conditions using a rapid field technique in an embayment fringed with coral reef in American Samoa.
+Lagrangian GPS-enabled drifters were deployed at 5 different locations 30 times over a 2 week period.
+Eulerian current profilers installed at fixed locations collected continuous flow data during different forcing conditions.
+Current velocities were binned to a 100 x 100 m grid and analyzed with empirical orthogonal functions.
+Mean current speeds (residence times) over the grid cells varied widely, from 1-37 cm s-1 (0.08-2.78 hr), 1-36 cm s-1 (0.08-2.78 hr), and 5-64 cm s-1 (0.04-0.56 hr) under tidal, strong wind, and large wave forcing, respectively.
+Flow speeds were highest and residence times shortest over the exposed southern reef near the reef crest.
+The lowest flow speeds and longest residence times occurred over the sheltered northern reef, close to shore, and in the deep channel-.
 During large wave forcing, flows followed a clockwise pattern onshore over the exposed southern reef onto the sheltered northern reef, and out to sea through the channel.
-Flow directions during tidal forcing were the most variable, with instances of transport from the reef flat to the fore reef; under onshore wind forcing, flow directions were mostly into the embayment.
-Lagrangian estimates of mean flow speeds were 70-139% higher than Eulerian estimates, either due to the spatial heterogeneity in observed flows or the influence of Stokes drift on the surface drifters.
-These results demonstrate the applicability of a hybridLagrangian-Eulerian measurement scheme to understand spatially distributed and temporally extensive flow patterns and thus residence time for biophysical studies in geomorphically-complex embayments that characterize many reef-lined coasts.
+Flow directions during tidal forcing were the most variable, with instances of transport from the reef flat to the fore reef.
+Under onshore wind forcing, flow directions were mostly into the embayment.
+Lagrangian estimates of mean flow speeds were 70-139% higher than Eulerian estimates, due to the spatial heterogeneity in observed flows or the influence of Stokes drift on the drifters or both.
+The results demonstrate a hybrid and rapid Lagrangian-Eulerian measurement scheme to understand spatially distributed and temporally extensive flow patterns and residence times for biophysical studies in geomorphically-complex embayments that characterize many reef-lined coasts.

 Keywords: